Treatments for osteoarthritis

 You can do the same 20-minute treatment pattern with a hot water bottle or a heating pad.
 Both can be found at your local drugstore.
 Heat opens the blood vessels and increases circulation.
 This brings in nutrients and proteins essential for repairing damaged tissue.
 Heat is also good for helping with stiffness.

 You may find relief from both cold and heat.
 Experiment to see what works best for you.
 However, restrict your use to no more than 20 minutes at a time.
 Then give your body a break.

 Several types of over-the-counter (OTC) medications may help relieve OA symptoms.
 However, different types of drugs have different effects.
 It’s important to choose the right drugs to help with your symptoms.

 Acetaminophen (Tylenol) is an OTC painkiller.
 It reduces pain, but not inflammation.
 Taking too much can cause liver damage.

 Nonsteroidal anti-inflammatory drugs (NSAIDs) can help combat multiple OA symptoms.
 As implied by their name, they reduce inflammation.
 They also help with pain.
 OTC NSAIDS include:

-Over time, NSAIDs can potentially cause significant side effects.
-These include:
+It’s important to note that, over time, NSAIDs can potentially cause significant side effects.
+These can include: